 -Harvey Levin, to his guest Luke during TMZ Live Broadcast

 Luke Montgomery is an American social media marketing activist, democratic digital strategist and viral video director who divides his time between his home in Chiapas, Mexico, where he lives with his Mexican fiancé Santiago Cejudo, and Los Angeles.
 A believer in the power of politics to change things for the better, Luke's cause-marketing work has been described by Entertainment Tonight as being "one of the hottest topics on the planet" with Inside Edition adding that it was "creating a national firestorm."
-His recent edgy girls' rights viral video sensation, "Potty-Mouth Princesses" was named by Mashable.com as the #1 viewed and shared viral ad on earth in October 2014, beating out Taylor Swift and Diet Coke, with over 35 million combined views - 14 million and 9 million of which came from a two Facebook posts alone.
+His recent edgy girls' rights viral video sensation, "Potty-Mouth Princesses" was named by Mashable.com as the #1 viewed and shared viral ad on earth in October 2014, beating out Taylor Swift and Diet Coke, with almost 60 million combined views - 14 million, 9 million and 18 million of which came from just 3 Facebook posts alone.
 The "cussing for a cause" gender equality ad written and directed by Montgomery raised over $30,000 for women's charities and won the 2014 Silver Epica Award, the only creative prize awarded by journalists from over 40 marketing and communications magazines and websites around the world.
 Luke is a believer in "marketing the things that matter."

 In November 2015, Luke launched DeportRacism.com, a headline-generating web campaign targeting Republican presidential frontrunner Donald Trump for his racist comments about Latinos.
 The campaign received world-wide media attention with Trump himself lashing out against the viral campaign's video that featured Latino-American kids calling him "racist" on Fox Business Channel calling it "disgraceful" and "terrible."
 The confrontational campaign made thousands of additional headlines around the globe when during the live broadcast of the Saturday Night Live episode that Donald Trump was hosting, Larry David stood up during Trump's opening monologue and shouted "Trump's a racist!"
 The joke was incorporated into the show after Montgomery put up a widely-reported $5,000 "bounty" for anyone who would interrupt the live SNL TV airing to call Trump a racist.
 Although done in a humorous way, Larry David's "interruption" of Trump stole the show and was called the highlight of the episode by many critics.
 The media pressure put on SNL forced them to make light of Luke's offer - for fear someone in the audience would actually do it and ruin the show.
 The media stunt achieved the desired strategic effect - pairing the words "Trump" and "racist" in headlines and framing the discussion.